General Job Description

-It is expected that an individual will hold him/herself qualified to practice in medical dosimetry only when the knowledge and skills to perform dosimetric tasks has been established.
+It is expected that an individual will hold him/herself qualified to practice in medical dosimetry only when the knowledge and skills to perform dosimetry tasks have been established.
 An individual shall be considered eligible to practice if he/she is certified by the Medical Dosimetrist Certification Board.
-The MDCB will require a Baccalaureate Degree to sit for their exam by the year 2017 and the AAMD fully supports that educational level for new candidates.
+The MDCB requires a Baccalaureate Degree to sit for their exam by the year 2017 and the AAMD fully supports that educational level for new candidates.

 - Identify and contour normal and dose-limiting structures by utilizing images from one or more data sets.
 Assumes proficiency in image registration with various image data sets to include CT, MRI and PET.

 - Create and transfer reference images and localization markers for portal verification and treatment delivery to include DRRs, CBCTs and other IGRT methods, as specified.

 - Supervise, perform, or assist in simulations and tumor localization using specified imaging devices including, but not limited to CT, MRI, and PET.